 - Costa Rican women do not take their husbands’ last name when they get married.
 They keep their maiden name for life, along with their mother’s maiden name

 - Watch out for your belongings in San Jose - I had my daypack stolen there last time I came to Costa Rica

 Arenal, Costa Rica

 The classic cone of Arenal is enticingly visible for most of the next day’s journey, starkly barren and scarred by lava flows.
-Arenal is currently one of the ten most active volcanoes in the world.
+Arenal is currently one of the ten most active volcanoes in the world (depending on which list you read).
 It has its own national park and is over 1600 metres high.

 We skirt fertile farmlands, rich with a diversity of tropical crops, to our hotel at La Fortuna.
 Here, I’m housed in a little bungalow in the grounds, with beautiful tropical gardens and a great view of the mountain.
 Arenal is reasonably cooperative during our night visit, with rumbling worthy of a giant and amazing red splashes of lava catapulting into the sky.
 It growls gently until I drift off to sleep, but next morning I’m awoken by a huge roar.
 I leap out of bed, wrap a sheet round me (it's too hot to sleep with anything on), grab my camera and run outside for my own private eruption performance, complete with puffs of pink ash.
 It lasts over half an hour.
 (Arenal stopped erupting in 2010 and is now classified as dormant.)

 La Fortuna is a tourist mecca, boasting La Catarata de la Fortuna waterfall, several resorts with natural hot springs, whitewater rafting, hanging bridges, a "sky tram," zip-lines, mountain biking, kayaking, stand-up paddle boarding, ATV and dirt bike rentals, "butterfly farms," cavern tours, bungee jumping, a swimming hole, and canyoneering.